AkshayLaddha943/Version-control_using_Git/Git_cheatsheet.md

 # state of our repository as Git sees it
 $ git status

-# makes sure that Git output is colored
-$ git config --global color.ui auto

-# displays the original state in a conflict
+# Displays info about the existing commits
-$ git config --global merge.conflictstyle diff3
+$ git log

+# Displays info about the given commit
-$ git config --list
+$ git show